imaginando/imaginando.github.io/frms/overview.md

 The following features are found on **FRMS**'s status bar:

-- **Midi Learn** - toggle midi learn on and off
+- **Midi Learn** - toggle MIDI learn on and off
 - **Clock Source** - Selection of the engine clock source.
-It can be internal, midi clock or ableton link
+It can be internal, MIDI clock or ableton link
 - **Tempo** - main session tempo
 - **Patch** - indicates the currently selected patch.
 Tap it to open patch browser